The Partnership’s research portfolio includes a range of projects funded through the Partnership and the Global Uncertainties Programme.

 Conflict Theme Leadership Fellow

 Professor David Galbreath was appointed in February 2015 as the Conflict Theme Leadership Fellow.
-Over a three-year period, Professor Galbreath will provide intellectual leadership and strategic advice on the development of the conflict theme for the Partnership.
+Over a three-year period, Professor Galbreath provided intellectual leadership and strategic advice on the development of the conflict theme for the Partnership.

 Contrails – Finding, Understanding and Countering Crime in the Cloud

-The Contrails – Finding, Understanding and Countering Crime in the Cloud grant will establish a new research centre to inform understanding of, and responses to, criminal activities and behaviour in the cloud.
+The Contrails – Finding, Understanding and Countering Crime in the Cloud grant sought to establish a new research centre to inform understanding of, and responses to, criminal activities and behaviour in the cloud.

 Ethics and Rights in a Security Context